dimitrispaxinos/13033/README.md

+**Disclaimer: This app was created in order to quickly solve an urgent problem during the COVID-19 Lockdown and not for showcasing coding best practices**

 ###  13033 App

 I developed this mobile app called 13033 using Google's Flutter (in less than 6 hours) for simplyfying the process of registering your movement (by sending the required SMS to 13033) when leaving your house during the COVID-19 lockdown in Greece.
 The app can be found on [**Play Store**](https://play.google.com/store/apps/details?id=metakinisi.app).